sam-wee/edb-osp/index.md

 favicon: /images/favicon-globe.ico
 image: /images/sgn-logo.svg
 permalink: /
-notification: The Overseas Singaporean Unit has been rebranded as the Singapore Global Network.
+notification: The Overseas Singaporean Unit has become a part of the Singapore Global Network.
 Our site is currently in beta mode.
 Stay tuned for our official launch in 2020!
 sections:
     - hero:
         title: Singapore Global Network